 Why Maintenance Checkups Are Essential To Prevent Leaks

 It’s easy enough to detect refrigerant leaks in their early stages when you conduct frequent preventive maintenance checks on your system.
 Any issues found in this inspection are generally the easiest and least expensive to resolve.

 Some refrigerant leaks are caused by environmental deterioration or simply a lack of maintenance.
 We’ve even seen well-kept systems spring leaks.
 Depending on how many years you’ve had your AC, it may be worth your while to patch up and fix it, or it could be an indication to buy a whole new system.

 While the things listed above may indicate a leak in your AC system, they can also be symptoms of other problems.
 Instead of leaping into assumptions, contact a reliable HVAC service provider in your area.

 Even if you aren’t having any issues with your unit, you should still call for a checkup.
 Regular maintenance saves you money on costly repairs.

-If you need air conditioner services in Edmonton, AB, you’ve come to the right place!
+If you need air conditioner services in Edmonton and Calgary, you’ve come to the right place!
 Legacy Heating specializes in HVAC systems for new home construction and installing and replacing AC units, furnaces, air cleaners, humidifiers, thermostats and more!
 Contact us today for a free quote!